Low Libido in Men:

 Before we jump to causes or treatment, the first question is a simple but important one: is desire actually the problem?

-Or has your desire faded because sex has become stressful — because of erection difficulties, ejaculation problems, anxiety about performance, or disappointing sexual experiences?
-For many men, avoidance slowly replaces desire, not because desire is absent, but because sex no longer feels safe, relaxed, or enjoyable.
+Or has your desire faded because sex has become stressful — because of erection difficulties, ejaculation problems, performance anxiety, or a run of disappointing sexual experiences?
+For many men, avoidance slowly replaces desire — not because desire is absent, but because sex no longer feels safe, relaxed, or enjoyable.

-I often get asked does stress causes low libido?
-Or if anxiety and depression are the root cause of reduced sexual desire?
-And the answer is absolutely.
+Does stress cause low libido?
+Absolutely.
+Can anxiety and depression reduce sexual desire?
+Yes — significantly.
 Low libido and depression often go together.
-We can think of sexual desire and libido as life force energy, and when you’re depressed, your desire for connection, for excitement, for newness can be massively reduced.
-Antidepressants can also reduce desire.
-But sometimes the issue is not the medication, but under-treated depression.
+Sexual desire functions like a life-force energy: when you're depressed, your appetite for connection, excitement, and novelty can diminish across the board.
+Antidepressants can also reduce desire — though sometimes the issue is under-treated depression rather than the medication itself.
 Working out which is driving the problem matters, because the treatment is very different.

 I work closely with consultant psychiatrist Dr Jamie Arkell.
-For patients with overlapping mental health difficulties and sexual difficulties, Dr Arkell and I will can both review patients and see if we can make changes to medication to improve your sexual experience.
+For patients with overlapping mental health and sexual difficulties, we can both review your situation and explore whether changes to medication might improve your sexual experience.

 Low Libido vs Erectile Dysfunction: What’s the Difference?

-Low libido means you’ve lost the desire for sex — you’re simply not interested.
-You don’t have sexual thoughts or don’t feel sexual.
-By contrast, erectile dysfunction means difficulties getting or maintaining an erection for sex, over a period of time.
+Low libido means you've lost the desire for sex — you're simply not interested.
+You don't have sexual thoughts or don't feel sexual.
+Erectile dysfunction, by contrast, means difficulties getting or maintaining an erection for sex, over a period of time.

 They're different problems, though they can coexist.
 You can have perfectly functioning erections but no desire.
 Or strong desire but struggle with erections.
-Understanding which you're dealing with shapes the whole treatment approach.
+Understanding which you're dealing with shapes the entire treatment approach.

 When Should a Man See a Doctor About Low Libido?

-All you need is curiosity about yourself.
-To be open to understanding what might be going on from a physical, hormonal, individual, psychological, and relational standpoint.
+All you really need to bring is curiosity — a willingness to understand what might be going on from a physical, hormonal, psychological, and relational standpoint.

 Is Low Libido Psychological, Physical — or Both?

-Sometimes there are things we can do which make a difference fairly rapidly, both when there’s a biological or psychological cause.
+Sometimes there are things we can do which make a difference relatively quickly, whether the underlying cause is biological or psychological.

-When Low Libido Is Medical: Testosterone, Health and Hormones
+When Low Libido Is Medical: Testosterone, Hormones, and Health

 Sometimes there is something medically wrong.
 Particularly if you notice a gradual decrease in desire over time, often with fatigue and erection problems - that's where testosterone and cardiometabolic issues often come in.